hanabi/hanabi.github.io/Reference.md

 - Thus, if someone clues a 5 and there **is** something else to do, they are performing a special move.
 - If the 5 is one-away from chop, then they are performing an *Early 5's Chop Move*.
 This functions in the exact same way a normal *5's Chop Move* does (except it was done in the *Early Game*, which is not normally possible).

+### The Low Score Phase and the Normal Score Phase

+- At this point, you should already know that we split up the game of Hanabi into the *Early Game* and the *Mid-Game* (based on when someone discards).
+- In a similar way, we also split up the game of Hanabi into the *Low Score Phase* and the *Normal Score Phase*:
+  - The *Low Score Phase* is defined as when the score is below `2 x number of suits`. (e.g. 10 points in a no variant game, 6 points in a 3-suit game, etc.)
+  - The *Normal Score Phase* is defined as when the score is equal to or past this threshold.
+- Some special moves using a number 5 clue can only be performed in the *Low Score Phase* of the game.

+### No Play Clues with a Number 5 Clue in the Low Score Phase

+- Normally, if a player uses a number 5 clue to clue a 5 that is two-or-more-away-from-chop, and that player is not a stalling situation, then it would be a *Play Clue* on the 5.
+- However, all number 5 clues in the *Low Score Phase* are **never** to be interpreted as a direct *Play Clue*.
+- They are instead interpreted as a more advanced move.
+(See the [5 Pull](#the-5-pull) section below.)
+- This means that if players need to give a *Play Clue* to a playable 5, and the score is less than 2 points per stack, then they **must** use a color clue, or wait until later.

 ### The 5 Pull

-- This convention only applies until the team has scored an average of 2 points per stack **and** the *Early Game* has ended.
+- This convention only applies in the *Low Score Phase*.
-- Players are only allowed to clue an off-chop 5 in stalling situations or in the *Early Game* when there is nothing left to do (with the special exception of when there is only one *Play Clue* to give to a card that happens to be on *Finesse Position*.)
-- Thus, if someone clues an off-chop 5 while there **is** something else to do and it's not a stalling situation, this cannot simply be a *5 Stall*.
-- If the 5 is two or more away from chop, the *Early Game* has ended, **and** the team has scored an average of 2 points per stack (i.e. 10 or more points in a normal 5 suit game), this would be treated as a normal *Play Clue* on the 5 (which may initiate an appropriate number of blind-plays in response).
-- If instead it **is** still *Early Game*, **or** the team has yet to score an average of 2 points per stack, then this is not a Play Clue on the 5: they are performing a *5 Pull*.
+- Players are only allowed to perform a *5 Stall* in certain situations.
+If a player performs a *5 Stall* when it would otherwise be illegal, then it is not a *5 Stall* at all, and would instead be:
+  - a *5's Chop Move* if the 5 is one-away-from-chop
+  - a *Play Clue* if the 5 is two-or-more-away-from-chop
+- However, since *Play Clues* with number 5 clues are "turned off" in the *Low Score Phase*, then the cluing player must be intending something else: a *5 Pull*.
 - A *5 Pull* causes the player to blind-play the card to the right of the 5.
-For the player receiving the clue, it is understood that the 5 is not actually related to the blind-play.
+The clued 5 is not actually related to the blind-play.
 This is why it is called a *Pull* instead of a *Finesse* or a *Bluff*.
-- *5 Pulls* are typically done to 5's that are in slot 1.
+- *5 Pulls* are typically done to 5's that are on slot 1.
 But, for example, you can also clue a 5 in slot 2 in order to get a blind-play on slot 3.
-- Even though they involve playing a blind card, a *5 Pull* should be treated as a *Delayed Play Clue* (or a potential *Prompt*).
-This means that the blind card could play through any existing touched cards.
-- *5 Pulls* also take precedence over *Finesses* and *Bluffs*.
+- *5 Pulls* take precedence over *Finesses* and *Bluffs*, because a number 5 clue is never considered to be *Play Clue*.
 For example:
-  - It is the *Early Game*.
+  - It is the *Early Game* and the *Low Score Phase*.
   - Red 3 is played on the stacks.
   - Alice clues Cathy number 5, touching a red 5 on slot 1.
-(There are other *Play Clues* for Alice to give, so this is **not** a *5 Stall*.)
+(There are other *Play Clues* for Alice to give, so this cannot be a *5 Stall*.)
   - Normally, Bob would think that this is a *Finesse* and that he should blind-play his *Finesse Position* card as the red 4.
+  - However, Bob knows that *Play Clues* with a number 5 clue are "turned off" in the *Low Score Phase*, which means that Alice is **not** indicating that the red 5 is playable.
-  - However, *5 Pulls* take precedence over *Finesses*.
-Bob can see that there is a playable blue 1 to the right of the 5, so no-one is promised the red 4.
+  - Bob can see that there is a playable blue 1 to the right of the 5, so Alice must be intending a *5 Pull*.
+When it gets to Cathy's turn, Cathy will blind-play that card.
-- Since *5 Pulls* take precedence over *Finesses*, it is even possible to *5 Pull* a 4 without promising that the 5 is the matching suit.
+- Since *5 Pulls* are never *Play Clues* on the 5, it is possible to *5 Pull* a 4 without promising that the 5 matches the suit.
+- Confusingly, *5 Pulls* work differently from *Finesses*.
+Even though they involve playing a blind card, a *5 Pull* should be treated as a *Delayed Play Clue* (or a potential *Prompt*).
+This means that the blind card could play through any existing touched cards.
 - When a player is *Finessed* or *Bluffed*, they are allowed to defer playing the blind card in order to do a *Finesse* or *Bluff* of their own.
 However, if they could be *Bluffed*, they are **not** allowed to initiate a *5 Pull*.
 (Players are still allowed to defer playing into a *Finesse* in order to initiate a *5 Pull*.)
 - In the rare case where a *5 Pull* is performed in a 3-player game by touching two 5's in slot 1 and slot 3, then the *5 Pulled* card is slot 2.
 - For expert players, we define a specific [interaction between *5's Chop Moves* / *5 Pulls* and *2 Saves*](#2-saves-advanced-section-interaction-with-5s-chop-moves--5-pulls).

-### A Flowchart for Cluing 5's in the Early Game
+### A Flowchart for Cluing 5's in the Low  Game

 - Differentiating between a *5 Stall* and a *5 Pull* can sometimes be confusing.
 [Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/flowcharts/early_game_5_flowchart.png) that steps you through how you can tell the difference.